 Data saving

-Finally, each patients’ processed data frame is put randomly inside the train or test bigger dataframe and concatenated to the previous patients’ information.
+Finally, each patients’ processed data frame is randomly stored in any of the learning or testing data sets and concatenated to the previous patients’ information.
 This dataframes, X_Train, y_train, X_test and y_test, which are data (X) and consciousness state (y) are saved in new CSV files to be read later by the Model.py python script.
 The archive “Train_Test_adquisition.py” finishes here.

 Model training